Viam Architecture

 If a device has intermittent internet connectivity, data is stored locally until the machine can reconnect to the cloud.

-For more information, see Data Management.
+For more information, see Data management service.

 Basic machine example